 Iceland isn’t called the land of ice and fire for no reason.
 Iceland is a volcanic island, formed by tons of volcanic eruptions.
 You can visit Iceland’s volcanos in October including Eyjafjallajökull and Krafla.
 Iceland also has lots of glacial terrains, hence the ‘ice.’
 So don’t miss the opportunity to visit glaciers in October.

-3. Whale watching
+3. Whale Watching

-4. Glacier hiking
+4. Glacier Hiking

 Hiking on Iceland’s glaciers is truly an experience you don’t want to miss out on.
 It’s much easier to hike in October while the weather is still mild and enjoyable.
 You can book a tour to hike both Sólheimajökull glacier and Vatnajökull glacier.
 And don’t worry if it sounds daunting, there are a range of different hike lengths to suit all ages and skill levels.

-5. Self-tripping the Route 1 Ring Road
+5. Drive the Ring Road

 While it’s always nice to take a guided tour, there’s really nothing like exploring Iceland via a self-drive tour.
 Renting a car and driving yourself gives you the freedom to explore Iceland at your own pace, and stop at the attractions that interest you and your group the most.
 If you’re going to do a self-drive tour of Iceland in October the best route to take is the Route 1 Ring Road.
 It’s well maintained and passes by most of the top destinations in the entire country.